 Amtrak is continuing its work to renew the infrastructure at New York Penn Station.
-In 2018, Amtrak engineering crews will replace two tracks and three turnouts at Penn Station.
 This work is part of Amtrak’s ongoing maintenance program to improve New York Penn Station’s infrastructure operations performance and reliability.

 Time Lapse Videos